TcpServerHostApp.ned

 @lifecycleSupport;

-double stopOperationExtraTime @unit(s) = default(-1s); // extra time after lifecycle stop operation finished
+double stopOperationExtraTime @unit(s) = default(-1s); // Extra time after lifecycle stop operation finished

-double stopOperationTimeout @unit(s) = default(2s); // timeout value for lifecycle stop operation
+double stopOperationTimeout @unit(s) = default(2s); // Timeout value for lifecycle stop operation

 gates: